Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Always consult your doctor if you think your problem may be due to your medication – do not stop taking any medication unless advised by your doctor.

 Problems in the nerves can lead to calf cramps.
-The most common causes are:
+The most common neural causes of calf cramps are:

 Muscle cramps may be an indication of an underlying health problem.
 These may include liver disease (due to a build-up of toxins in the blood which can cause spasms), kidney problems, diabetes, Parkinson’s Disease, restless leg syndrome, hypoparathyroidism, peripheral vascular disease (meaning less blood and oxygen reaches your muscles) and thyroid problems.